fuck-devry/Fuck-DeVry-University/README.md

 [McCormick vs Adlatem Global Education](https://www.devryuniversitysettlement.com/home/documents/)

 ### Personal Experience
-The website gave me a generic error twice at different times so I did a PDF application and included more material than I was allowed to upload.
+The website gave me a generic error twice at different times, so I did a PDF application and included more material than I was allowed to upload.
 I used some verbiage from the lawsuits summary to build my case.